Updated 26 February 2021

 - set up an area of the investor relations website dedicated to AGMs and keep it regularly updated so shareholders can access the latest information.

-Glass Lewis acknowledges, in its 2021 Proxy Paper Guidelines, the likelihood of meetings having limited in-person attendance in 2021 and notes its expectation that company disclosures should confirm:
+- In its 2021 Proxy Paper Guidelines, published in January 2021, Glass Lewis acknowledges the likelihood of meetings having limited in-person attendance in 2021 and notes its expectation that company disclosures should confirm:

 - when, where, and how shareholders will have an opportunity to ask questions relating to the business of the meeting, including a timeline for submitting questions, types of appropriate questions, and rules for how questions and comments will be recognised and disclosed to shareholders;